How Long is Water Good For in a Water Bottle?

 Most manufacturers advise that you drink the water within two days of opening the bottle.
 That's because once opened, the water is no longer in a sterile environment and is exposed to bacteria from the air and your mouth.

-Water stored in a reusable bottle (that you refill from your tap or other sources) will only last a few days before it starts to taste stale and bacteria levels increase.
+Water stored in a reusable bottle (one that you refill from your tap or other sources) lasts for a few days before it starts to taste stale and bacteria levels increase.

 Tips For Extending Your Water Shelf Life